ChainSafe/ui-monorepo/readme.md

 #### 1\) **`packages/common-components`**

-Various components (atoms/molecules) that are used in the development of various UI's.
+Various components (atoms/molecules) that are used in the development of UI's.
 This package forms the base of the UI providing composable components, form elements, icons, small scope elements.

 #### 2\) **`packages/common-contexts`**